Saint-Malachie

-Saint-Malachie (/fr/) is a village located in the Bellechasse Regional County Municipality, part of the Chaudière-Appalaches administrative region.
-The Etchemin River runs through the municipality.
+Saint-Malachie (/fr/) is a village located in the Bellechasse Regional County Municipality, in the Chaudière-Appalaches administrative region of Quebec, Canada.
+Situated along the Etchemin River in the Appalachian foothills, it was historically settled by Irish and Scottish immigrants in the early 19th century.

 History

-Saint-Malachie was colonized by the Irish and Scottish shortly after the War of 1812.
-The land was given to several British soldiers in the eastern part of the township of Frampton along the Etchemin River.
+After the War of 1812, lands in eastern Frampton Township along the Etchemin River were granted to several British soldiers.
+Many of these lands were later acquired by Gilbert Henderson (1785–1876), who became the area's principal landowner.
+The first settlers came mainly from County Armagh in Northern Ireland.

-The land was then granted to Gilbert Henderson (1785–1876), who later became the major landowner in the area.
-The first settlers came mainly from the county town of Armagh, in Northern Ireland.
-The town was named after Saint Malachy, the archbishop of Armagh.
-The town was civilly erected in 1874 and would later give its name to the municipality of Saint-Malachie-de-Frampton (Frampton Township) before adopting its current name in 1948.
+Saint Malachy (Máel Máedóc Ua Morgair) was a 12th-century Irish bishop who became Archbishop of Armagh; the connection to Armagh is why the name was chosen.
+The parish municipality was officially established in 1874, and would later give its name to the municipality of Saint-Malachie-de-Frampton before adopting its current name in 1948.

-The toad invasion of 1873 was a historically significant event in the area and provided the basis for naming La Crapaudière (from the French crapaud); the mountain, which once operated as a ski centre, is now a popular destination for hikers and cyclists.
+The 1873 toad infestation became a notable event in local history and is believed to have inspired the name La Crapaudière, derived from the French word crapaud ("toad").
+The mountain, which formerly operated as a ski centre, is now a popular destination for hikers and cyclists.

-The village's original cemetery was the first Catholic cemetery in the upper Châteauguay Valley and dated back to the late 1820s.
-As there was not yet an official parish at the time, the cemetery served all residents of Saint-Malachie and the surrounding areas.
-The site is now privately owned farmland, and its monuments have been dispersed locally.

 Henderson Manor, a historical landmark, is located along the Etchemin River at the south end of the village.